 If you’re looking to keep as much heat in your house as possible (helping to slash those energy bills), then triple glazed windows are the way forward.
 That’s not to say that double glazing isn’t effective at keeping heat in – it’s just that it doesn’t do it as well as triple glazed windows.

-Find out more about the U-values in our different types of glass here.
+Find out more about the Ug-values in our different types of glass here.

 It’s not just cold weather that homes across the country are trying to combat: come summer, many are prone to what is known as the “greenhouse effect”.
-This is particularly common in houses with south or west facing windows, where the sun shines in, making the room unbearably hot.
+This is particularly common in houses with south or south-west facing windows, where the sun shines in for most of the day, making the room very hot.

-If you suffer from increasingly hot rooms in the summer, then triple glazing may be the ideal choice for you.
-Whereas double glazed windows have a g-value of 73%, triple glazed windows are between 35% – 63%.
+If you suffer from increasingly hot rooms in the summer, then triple glazing may be an ideal choice for you.
+You could combine this with solar control glass or by adding a tint for maximum effect.

 Both double glazing and triple glazing offer unique benefits when it comes to costs; but it’s a question of how much you’re willing to initially invest.

-The installation cost for double glazing is lower, but if you can pay the initial higher price for triple glazing, then you can reap the financial benefits later.
-Research has shown that if you replace single or old double glazed windows with triple glazing, you could cut your energy bills by 50%.
+The installation cost for double glazing is lower, but if you can pay the initial higher price for triple glazing, then you are likely to reap the financial benefits over time.

-However, it’s important to take the rest of your house’s insulation properties into account, when working out the cost.
+It is important to take the rest of your house insulation properties into account, when working out the relative cost benefits.
 If your home is old and poorly insulated, triple glazed windows won’t be as effective at cutting your energy bills.

-If your home is already well insulated, or you will be taking steps to improve it; then cost-wise, triple glazing carries real benefits, as you won’t have “cold spots” (areas where heat is lost), like you would with double glazed windows.
-This will keep hot air trapped in, allowing you to use your heating less, and save money.
+If your home is already well insulated, or you will be taking steps to improve it; then cost-wise, triple glazing carries real benefits, as you are less likely to have “cold spots” (areas where heat is lost).